Morriz/mostack/README.md

 ##### 3.3.2 Prometheus

 Look at the Prometheus view to see all targets are scrapable.
-For now there is an issue with one endpoints cert.
-That will be fixed later.
-There will be prometheus alerts sent to the alertmanager:
+Drone should not be able to be scraped and prometheus alerts will be sent to the alertmanager.
+(Chek next section now and come back.)

+We need to tell Prometheus to use an auth token for scraping: go to [Drone](https://drone.dev.yourdoma.in) and retrieve the token from the menu.
+Copy and paste that into the `secrets/minikube.sh` file `DRONE_AUTH_TOKEN` var. run the following to create the secret and reload the relevant pods:

+    bin/gen-values.sh
+    k apply -f values/_gen/minikube/secrets.yaml
+    km delete pod/prometheus-prometheus-0

+You should soon see scrape endpoint drone-drone reporting up.

 ##### 3.3.3 Alertmanager